animtel/EvManager/README.md

 ## 2) Run rasa listener, actions:
 - add bot configuration to credentials.yml (in my case, I've used telegram bot and was needed only its token, id and webhook server url which we were generated in 1 part)
 - `docker-compose up -d` will start rasa actions server and listener

+## If you want to add new NLU functionality, dont forget about `rasa train` before start.